harisdeva/relay/README.md

 ## Informations

-### A windows will be relaying the video from the webcam source
+### A window will be relaying the video from the webcam source

 ### The Date and live time will be in the bottom right